HydraMeshnet/developer-portal/sdk/tutorial_send_hyd.md

 <!-- tabs:end -->

 #### Step 2.
-Create Settings
+Create a Vault

 <div class="row no-gutters">
     <div class="col-6 pr-3">
+        In a previous tutorial, you saw how a cryptographic keyvault can be created.
+        Now you are going to encounter similar code that enables you to instantiate a pre-generated vault with test HYD's.
-        For simplicity you're going to use a pre-generated wallet and target address.
-In a real world application you would access your wallet through a vault which is persisted and encrypted carefully.
+        In a real-world application, you would access your wallet through your vault which is persisted and encrypted carefully.
         Once you have access to your keys, you can use similar code snippets to send tokens to any address.
     </div>
     <div class="col-6">
         <div class="alert alert-info">